Geert Woltjer, Analysis of Schumann's Dichterliebe

 When the love comes in, harmony changes again (m.
 9), but it is again a tonic harmony:

 - e, Fis, b (m.
 9-10) is IV-V7-I in b

 - Then g, A, D (m.
-11-12) is IV-V7-I in D; much more expressive, because
+11-12) is IV-V7-I in D; much more expressive, because it is major

 - The main notes in the right hand rise from B in m.
 9 till Eis in m.
 13.